canonical/pebble/docs/reference/cli-commands/push.md

 (reference_pebble_push_command)=
 # push command

-The push command transfers a file to the remote system.
+The `push` command is used to transfer a file to the remote system.

 ## Usage